How to view, change, and manage your mailbox storage usage and quota in Plesk

 We’ll also take care of the migration for you if your email is currently hosted on our shared hosting and you opt for an annual payment cycle.

-How to update mailbox storage counts in Plesk
+How to refresh the mailbox usage shown in Plesk

 If the storage usage has not reduced as much as you anticipated, that can only mean one or two of the following is true: